contensis/docs-management-http/security/users-and-groups/update-user-password.md

 description: A user's password can be updated with a call that includes the user's current password.
 ---

-# Check a group has a user member
+# Update a user password

 A user can update their password with a call that includes a new password and the user's current password.
 A member of the `System Administrator` group can update the password without the need to provide the existing password.